-In this article, you will find a list of procedures and tips that will help you get the print to adhere correctly to the build plate.
-With these tips you will avoid different problems that occur in the first layer.
+In this article, you will find a list of procedures and tips to help you get the print to adhere correctly to the build plate.
+With these tips, you will avoid a variety of problems that occur in the first layer.

 What are first layer problems and why do they occur?

 Is the partial lifting of some areas of the piece from the printing surface.
 This can be caused by a violent contraction of the material or a wrong calibration of the Z-axis.

 This phenomenon can be differentiated when the first layer is not sufficiently attached to the printing surface or the piece "curves" after a while.

 Refers to an excess of material in the first layer, commonly caused by a poor Z-axis calibration, as the hotend does not have the proper distance to extrude the material.